commschamp/comms_protocols_cpp_src/text/fields/common_types.md

 ## Strings

-Some protocol serialise strings by prefixing the string itself with its size, others have '\0' suffix to mark the end of the string.
+Some protocols serialise strings by prefixing the string itself with its size, others have '\0' suffix to mark the end of the string.
 Some strings may be allocated a fixed size and require '\0' padding if its actual length is shorter.